 - Observation.
 Auditors observe the client’s business processes and operations to identify deficiencies.

 - Inquiry.
 Auditors talk with the client’s senior management to gain a deeper understanding of business processes for the auditing process.
-Inquiry alone, however, not considered sufficient audit evidence to reduce the risk.
+Inquiry alone, however, isn’t considered sufficient audit evidence to reduce the risk.

 What Are the Types of Audit Evidence?

 There are eight types of audit evidence.
-Each class is used to achieve a specific purpose, depending on the audit’s goal, the client’s objectives, and the assertion being tested.
+Each type has a specific purpose depending on the audit’s goal, the client’s objectives, and the assertion being tested.